-Although PubChemBrowse is mainly developed to provide special functions for cheminformatics applications, it can process and visualize various other life science datasets.
+Other Life Science Applications : Although PubChemBrowse is mainly developed to provide special functions for cheminformatics applications, it can process and visualize various other life science datasets.
 As examples, we present two life science applications.
 One is the visualization of health data to study child obesity by using the PubChemBrowse system.
-The dataset consists of children's health-related features, such as body mass index, blood pressures, and so on, as well as environmental factors, like greenness of neighborhoods, incomes of households, and so on.
-We prepare a pairwise dissimilarity matrix of 10 thousand points based on 98 features as an input and generate a 3D mapping constructed by MDS as shown in Figure 8.
+The dataset consists of children's health-related features, such as Body Mass Index (BMI), blood pressures, and so on, as well as environmental factors, like greenness of neighborhoods, incomes of households, etc. We prepare a pairwise dissimilarity matrix of 10 thousand points based on 98 features as an input and generate a 3D mapping constructed by MDS as shown in Figure 8.
 Another example is the visualization of biological sequence data.
-We produce a 3D mapping of 30 thousand metagenomics sequence data based on the pairwise sequence alignment
+We produce a 3D mapping of 30 thousand metagenomics sequence data based on the pairwise sequence alignment scores measured by a well-known sequence alignment algorithm called Smith-Watermann [20].
+Figure 9 shows the 3D mapping result of 30 thousand sequence data for the metagenomics study, also configured by MDS algorithm.